NAATTechnologies/Angular/modules/@fad-producto/ng-fad-signature-fea/README.md

 }

 oncomplete() {
-  // do somethig after accept all signatures
+  // do somethig after sign the selected requisitions }
-}
 ```